 All teachers and support staff who work with the student will be made aware of their needs, the outcomes sought, the support provided, and any teaching strategies or approaches that are required.
-This information is disseminated in the form of student profiles and Inclusion booklet.
+This information is disseminated in the form of student one-page profiles which have been co-constructed with parents.
 We will regularly review the effectiveness of the support and interventions and their impact on the student's progress.